Konstantin Anisimovich Pavlov: Icon painting workshop, artistic style and philosophy

 At the initiative of the members of the study group, in 1928, an icon-painting workshop was established at the Grebenstchikov House of Prayer.
-The iconographers in the workshop aimed to preserve the ancient Russian traditions of icon painting, as they saw these icons as a source of spiritual revival.
+The iconographers in the workshop aimed to preserve the ancient Russian traditions of icon painting, viewing the icons as a source of spiritual revival.
 The workshop worked in two directions: the restoration of ancient monuments and the study and revival of ancient iconographic traditions.

-From 1928 to 1930, the workshop's artists studied under the famous and prominent iconographer Pimen Maximovich Sofronov (1898–1973), including Yuri Rykovsky, Evgeny Klimov, and the professor of the University of Latvia and lawyer Vasily Sinaiisky.
-In 1930, Konstantin Pavlov became a student of Sofronov.
-In 1931, Sofronov immigrated to Paris, then Prague, later Belgrade, Rome, and the USA, where he also established icon-painting workshops.
+From 1928 to 1930, the workshop's artists studied under the prominent iconographer Pimen Maximovich Sofronov (1898–1973); among them were Yuri Rykovsky, Evgeny Klimov, and the professor of the University of Latvia and lawyer Vasily Sinaiisky.
+In 1930, Pavlov himself became a student of Sofronov.
+In 1931, Sofronov immigrated to Paris, Prague, Belgrade, Rome, and finally the United States, where he also established icon-painting workshops.

-After the departure of his teacher, Pavlov continued working at the workshop.
-Here's how Konstantin Anisimovich himself described this time: "I am only able to work properly and systematically here thanks to the Council of the Riga Grebenstchikov Old Believer community and "Circle of Devotees of Russian Antiquity", represented by I.N.
+After the departure of his teacher, Pavlov continued working at the workshop, of which he gave a description: "I am only able to work properly and systematically here thanks to the Council of the Riga Grebenstchikov Old Believer community and "Circle of Devotees of Russian Antiquity", represented by I.N.
 Zavoloko.
 I owe them everything.
 In this room where I live and work, P.M.
 Sofronov once lived.
 After all, he is my teacher.
 Now he lives in Yugoslavia with His Holiness Patriarch Varnava of Serbia, where he runs a large icon-painting workshop with more than 30 students, including Bishop John (Pechersky).

 In 1933, he restored icons at the Voitishskaya Old Believer Church.
-In 1935-1936, the iconographer worked on restoring the iconostasis at the Old Believer chapel of the Assumption of the Blessed Virgin in Jelgava.
-At the same time, K. Pavlov received orders from private individuals.
+In 1935-1936, he worked on restoring the iconostasis at the Old Believer chapel of the Assumption of the Blessed Virgin in Jelgava, while simultaneously fulfilling orders from private individuals.
 For example, in 1936, Pavlov completed an order from the American Vice-Consul Leslie Gordon Mayer, painting the images of "St. Lawrence" and "St. Andrew the "First-Called".